tximeta: transcript quantification import with automatic metadata

 , the connection between

-this Salmon index (and its digest) with the sources is saved
+this salmon index (and its digest) with the sources is saved

 for persistent usage.
 Note that because we added a single transcript of